iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 ---
 title: "Counting"
-permalink: /counting/
+permalink: /projects/counting/
 toc: true
 ---

-This was one project that I chose to do on my spare time.
-I often like to do various programming things in my spare time, and I think this is a fun example of this.
+In my spare time, I have enjoyed programming various projects and “Counting” is a fun example of this.

 # Background

-My friends and I have a group chat in Discord to communicate.
-In that Discord, we have various channels that we use to communicate different things about different topics.
-One of my friends thought of the idea for something that we could all do when we are bored.
-This channel is called counting, and here is an image to demonstrate what happens in this channel.
+My friends and I communicate through a Discord group chat that includes a variety of channels and topics.
+“Counting” was developed as a simple channel we could all enjoy to pass the time.
+Below is an image that demonstrates the basic concept of the channel.

 ![Counting Image](\assets\images\counting\first.png)

-As you can see from the image, one person says a number, then the next person says the number that is supposed to be after that and so on.
-The only rule is that you cannot go twice in a row.

-Here is another image that shows how long this channel has gone:
+This image shows how high the original “Counting” channel has gone in number.

 ![Counting Image](\assets\images\counting\last.png)

-After a long time of counting, we have made it to very large numbers.
-With numbers getting this large, it came up in conversations with my friends that what if someone has made a mistake in this counting channel.
-This got me thinking about possible ways of checking for mistakes.
-Obviously going through each number one by one would be painful to look at, and I could even miss a mistake trying to do that myself.
+It came up in conversation with my friends that there was a high probability of mistakes being made.
+Since it would have been too tedious to visually sort through all the numbers and count up the mistakes for each person, I wanted to develop a program to do this.

 ## The Idea

-This is where the problem solving and analytical side came out of me.
-I thought of the idea to make a program check if there are any mistakes in the Discord channel.
-I also thought of the idea to make statistics as well to see how many numbers each person counts during the current month as well as a running total of the numbers counted by each person throughout the entirety of the channel.
-This is how the project came to be.
+With my analytical and problem-solving skills, I have been able to use R and Bash to build a program that sorts through the data and presents statistics for each person who was involved that month.
+These statistics include how many numbers each person has submitted to the channel and the number of mistakes someone makes each month.
+The program will then copy text to the clipboard for sending a message about who the winner of the month was and presents the evidence in the form of two bar charts; one bar chart for the month and another bar chart for the year to date.

 # Research